jowavp/sap-cf-proxy/README.md

 ## Prerequisites

 You are logged into your SAP BTP Cloud Foundry subaccount [via the cf CLI](https://blogs.sap.com/2021/04/21/connecting-from-sap-business-application-studio-to-sap-btp-cloud-foundry-environment/) and you have the [Multitarget Build Tool](https://sap.github.io/cloud-mta-build-tool/download/) installed (mbt).
-Until [sap-cf-localenv](https://github.com/jowavp/sap-cf-localenv) is setup for the project also jq needs to be installed.

 ## Setup